 Cushing syndrome happens when there is too much cortisol in the body.
 The disorder often starts with the pituitary gland.
-A tumor in the gland makes too much adrenocorticotropin hormone (ACTH).
+A tumor in the gland makes too much adrenocorticotropin hormone.
 That causes the adrenal glands to make too many corticosteroids.

-Another main cause is taking glucocorticoids medicine such as prednisone for a long time.
-These medicines are used to treat chronic diseases such as severe allergies, asthma, severe arthritis, or immune system disorders.
+Another main cause is taking glucocorticoids medicine, such as prednisone or dexamethasone, for a long time.
+These medicines are used to treat chronic diseases, such as severe allergies, asthma, severe arthritis, or immune system disorders.
 Other causes of Cushing syndrome include:

 - Certain kinds of cancer

 - Certain chronic conditions, such as inflammatory bowel disease, lupus, or rheumatoid arthritis

 What are the symptoms of Cushing syndrome in a child?